CONSTITUTION AND RULES OF THE BRITISH THEMATIC ASSOCIATION

 a) To promote, encourage and assist the study and development of all theme based philately and postcard collecting and to promote the wider understanding of them within both philatelic organisations and non‑philatelic clubs, societies and other organisations.

-b) To provide the means to record the collecting interests of ordinary family and junior members and to endeavour to put members in touch with other collectors with similar interests.
+b) To provide the means to record the collecting interests of ordinary, family and junior members and to endeavour to put members in touch with other collectors with similar interests.

 c) To encourage the formation of new specialist theme based and postcard Societies or Groups.

-d) To publish and distribute the magazine "Themescene” a number of times per year and issue any other publications whenever considered appropriate by the Committee.
+d) To publish and distribute the magazine "Themescene” a number of times per year and to issue any other publications whenever considered appropriate by the Committee.

-iii. a panel of speakers willing to visit Societies.
+e) To provide a panel of speakers willing to visit Societies.

 f) To organise from time to time exhibitions, meetings, seminars, workshops and any other appropriate event.